paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-035-accounting-and-collection.md

 ## § 3512.
 Executive agency accounting and other financial management reports and plans
 **(a)**

-(1) The Director of the Office of Management and Budget shall prepare and submit to the appropriate committees of the Congress and make available on the website described under section 1122 a financial management status report and a governmentwide 5-year financial management plan.
+(1) The Director of the Office of Management and Budget shall prepare and submit to the appropriate committees of the Congress and make available on a website described in section 1122 a financial management status report and a governmentwide 5-year financial management plan.

 (2) A financial management status report under this subsection shall include—